rubenfiszel/master-thesis/src/rbpf.md

 ## Sensor fusion

-Sensor fusion is combining of sensory data or data derived from disparate sources such that the resulting information has less uncertainty than would be possible when these sources were used individually.
-In the context of drones, it is very useful because it enables to combine many unprecise sensor measurement to form a more precise measurement like having precise positionning from 2 less precise GPS (dual GPS setting).
+Sensor fusion is the combination of sensory data or data derived from disparate sources such that the resulting information has less uncertainty than would be possible if these sources were to be used individually.
+In the context of drones, it is very useful because it enables to combine many unprecise sensor measurement to form a more precisre one like having precise positionning from 2 less precise GPS (dual GPS setting).
 It can also permit to combine sensors with different sampling rates: typically precise sensors with low sampling rate and less precise sensors with high sampling rate.
 Both cases are gonna be relevant here.

 A fundamental explanation why this is possible comes from the central limit theorem: one sample from a distribution with a low variance is as good as n sample from a distribution with variance $n$ times higher.